kennytordeur/blog.kennytordeur.be/_posts/2011-05-03-aspnet-mvc-3-and-unity-using-an-idependencyresolver.markdown

 alias: ["/post/ASPNET-MVC-3-and-Unity-using-an-IDependencyResolver", "/post/aspnet-mvc-3-and-unity-using-an-idependencyresolver"]
 redirect_from: "/post/ASPNET-MVC-3-and-Unity-using-an-IDependencyResolver"
 ---
-t

 In this [post]({{site.url}}/post/2011/04/23/aspnet-mvc-and-unity) i used a custom ControllerFactory for dependency injection.
 I created a custom ControllerFactory where i overrided the GetControllerInstance method.
 In this method i used the UnityContainer for creating instances of the requested controller.

-In ASP.NET MVC 3 their is some build in abstraction for doing dependency injection ( [IDependencyResolver](http://msdn.microsoft.com/en-us/library/system.web.mvc.idependencyresolver.aspx)).
-I will change the example used in this [post]({{site.url}}/post/2011/04/aspnet-mvc-and-unity) to use the IDependencyResolver.
+In ASP.NET MVC 3 their is some build in abstraction for doing dependency injection ([IDependencyResolver](http://msdn.microsoft.com/en-us/library/system.web.mvc.idependencyresolver.aspx)).
+I will change the example used in this [post]({{site.url}}/post/2011/04/23/aspnet-mvc-and-unity) to use the IDependencyResolver.

-##the IDependencyResolver
+##The IDependencyResolver

 The IDependencyResolver is a fairly easy interface.
 It contains only 2 methods:</p>
 <ul>